 - DwPTS and UpPTS in special subframe configuration 10 is not used for transmissions.

 - On an NB-IoT carrier for which higher-layer parameter operationModeInfo indicates inband-SamePCI or inband-DifferentPCI, or higher-layer parameter inbandCarrierInfo is present, or on an NB-IoT carrier for SystemInformationBlockType1-NB for which sib1-carrierInfo indicates non-anchor and the value of the higher layer parameter sib-GuardbandInfo is set to sib-GuardbandInbandSamePCI or sib-GuardbandinbandDiffPCI, DwPTS in special subframe configuration 0 and 5 for normal cyclic prefix is not used for NPDCCH and NPDSCH transmission.

+- Higher layer parameter symbolBitmap-r16 if configured is not applied to a special subframe with special subframe configurations {3, 4, 8, 9 and 10}.

 ------------------------------------------------------End of Text Proposal------------------------------------

 Issue #2: UL DMRS